Target Heart Rate Calculator

 Train Smart, Train Safe

 This calculator provides estimates based on established formulas and is intended for educational purposes only.
 Heart rate responses vary between individuals.
-Always consult with a healthcare professional before starting a new exercise program, especially if you have a pre-existing heart condition.
+Always consult with a healthcare professional before starting a new exercise program, especially if you have a pre-existing heart condition or are taking heart medications like beta-blockers.